lucasferreira/react-native-send-intent/README.md

 # react-native-send-intent
-React Native Android module to use Android's Intent actions for send text to shareable apps.
+React Native Android module to use Android's Intent actions for send text to shareable apps or make phone calls.

-This module is useful when you need to share some text between apps in Android device.
+This module is useful when you need to share some text between apps in Android device and if you have a valid phone number make some call directly (if you ask for permission in AndroidManifest.xml).

 E.g.: You have and short text and want to share in a SMS or Whatsapp.